Sara-Tucker/python-notes/django/http-objects.md

 #### Their life cycle:
 1. User requests a URL
 2. Django creates a HttpRequest object that contains metadata about their request
-3. Django searches then finds the appropriate view and passes the HttpRequest as the 1st arguement to the view function
+3. It is routed by Django to find the appropriate view, then and passes the HttpRequest as the first arguement to the view function
 4. The view will return a HttpResponse object (all views must return one)

 <br>